-A bond discount occurs when an issuer sells a bond and receives proceeds from investors for less than the face value of the bond.
-By amortizing a bond discount, the amount of amortization for each period can be used to determine periodic interest expense, as well as the changing bond carrying value over time.
+A bond discount occurs when an issuer or borrower sells a bond and receives proceeds from investors or bondholders for less than the face value of the bond.
+By amortizing a bond discount, the amount of amortization for each period can be used to determine periodic interest expense as well as the changing bond carrying value over time.

-If prior to a bond issuance, the market interest rate increases, to avoid re-documenting the bond coupon rate to the higher market rate, the bond issuer can go ahead to sell bonds at a discount to compensate investors for the rate difference.
-A bond discount is the difference between the proceeds received and the face value of the bond.
+If prior to a bond issuance the market interest rate increases, to avoid re-documenting the bond coupon rate to the higher market rate, the bond issuer can go ahead to sell bonds at a discount to compensate investors for the rate difference.
+A bond discount is the difference between the proceeds received during a bond issue and the face value of the bond, notes TreasuryDirect.

-There are two basic methods of bond discount amortization: the straight-line amortization and the effective-interest-rate amortization.
+There are two basic methods of bond discount amortization for tax purposes: the straight-line amortization and the effective-interest-rate amortization methods.
 Under the straight-line method, the amount of periodic amortization is equal to the total bond discount divided by the number of interest-payment periods.